happytm/BatteryNode/README.md

   See https://github.com/happytm/MotionDetector
 - Intruder alarm system for whole house without using any hardware sensors.
 See https://github.com/happytm/MotionDetector
+- Low cost video survailance with or without motion tracking Using ESP-CAM hardware for .
+See https://github.com/eloquentarduino/EloquentVision & https://github.com/eloquentarduino/EloquentEsp32cam
 ## Concept in detail

 This code can create small standalone network (maximum of 100) of battery powered WiFi devices connecting to one ESP32 gateway device in star network topology.